Convex geometry over ordered hyperfields: Halfspaces and hyperplanes

 \subsection{Properties of closed halfspaces}

 The properties of closed halfspaces are far less well-behaved over general hyperfields than open halfspaces.
 Unlike over $\FF$, they are not convex and do not decompose into $V(\phi) \sqcup \HS(\phi)$ in general.
-However, they do behave well with the factor structure.
-We first show that closed halfspaces over factor hyperfields can be described in terms of closed halfspaces in $\FF$, analogously to Theorem~\ref{thm:factor+open}. \begin{theorem} Let $\HH=\FF/U$ be an ordered factor hyperfield with quotient map $\tau\colon\FF\rightarrow \HH$.
+However, they do behave well with the quotient structure.
+We first show that closed halfspaces over quotient hyperfields can be described in terms of closed halfspaces in $\FF$, analogously to Theorem~\ref{thm:quotient+open}. \begin{theorem} Let $\HH=\FF/U$ be an ordered quotient hyperfield with quotient map $\tau\colon\FF\rightarrow \HH$.
 For any affine polynomial $\phi \in \FF[\bX]$, the following holds

 \end{theorem} \begin{proof} For the inclusion $\tau(\cHS(\phi)) \subseteq \cHS(\tau_*(\phi))$, take $\bp \in \cHS(\phi)$.
 By definition, one has $\phi(\bp) \in \FF^+ \cup \{0\}$, and so $\tau(\phi(\bp)) \in \HH^+ \cup \{\0\}$.
 By hyperfield homomorphism properties~\eqref{eq:pushforward+hom}, we have